anilkumarhp/Automation-Robot/README.md

 # Automation-Robot

+This is a project from Eloquent JavaScript book, This is just for practice purpose.

-A small program that performs a task in a virtual world.
-Our automaton will be a mail-delivery robot picking up and dropping off parcels.
+The project is to build an automaton, a little progam that performs a task in virtual world.
+Our automaton will be a mail-delivery robot picking up and dropping parcels.